justsaumit/opencv-face-recognition-rpi4/README.md

 **Output of running CamTest.py script**

-9. Press 'Esc' or 'q' to quit the script.
-Press Escape key or q to stop the script when you are done.
+9. Press 'Escape' key or 'q' key to quit and stop the script when you are done.

 ## 6. Install dependencies and test the LCD1602 LCD Display with I2C

-1. Install the libraries and i2cctools package
+1. Install the libraries and i2c-tools package
 ```bash
 sudo apt install i2c-tools libi2c-dev
 ```